kxshrx/banknote-authentication-streamlit/README.md

 ## Streamlit App

 The Streamlit application allows users to input the features of a banknote and get a prediction on whether it is genuine or counterfeit.
 The app also provides some basic data visualization, such as a correlation heatmap and pairplot, to help understand the dataset better.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit pull requests.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.